 Crocodiles belong to the family Crocodylidae, which includes 13 different species.
 These species can be found in the United States, Australia, India, Africa and Southeast Asia.
 Interestingly the red eyed crocodile is a species of skink and not croc.

 Alligators belong to the family Alligatoridae.
 This family includes two species of alligators and five species of caimans.
+The title of the biggest alligator species belongs to the black caiman.

 You can find two species of crocodilians in the United States: